Gideon’s Fleece: Gideon’s Victory

 Note Midianite camels, authentic dress, bedouin

 Gideon and his united tribes defeat the Midianites and “all the hosts” (Jg.
 8.10) who were with them.
 Continuing to pursue, the enemy becomes further scattered and rent.
-Midianite kings are slain as Gideon completes his anointing with a kind of vengeance, or perhaps a serious and purposeful dedication.
+With a serious and purposeful dedication, Gideon slays Midianite kings as he completes his anointing.
 How Gideon does so is worth reading in chapters 7 & 8.
-But for now and for this text, Gideon has his victory, but through Gideon God has His victory as well.
+But for now and for this text, Gideon has his victory, and God has His victory through Gideon.

-Perhaps the lessons of unity and purpose with God become what we are left with.
-Throughout Jesus’ ministry, we see both factors at work, a knitting together of those who are chosen, or unity, as well as those who later come forth and join the standard, establishing fulfillment of purpose.
-Unified, and with purpose within anointing, Gideon finally achieves God’s complete plan.
+Perhaps the story of Gideon teaches us lessons of unity and purpose with God.
+Throughout Jesus’ ministry, we see both factors at work: a knitting together of those who are chosen, or unity, as well as those who later come forth and join the standard, establishing fulfillment of purpose.
+Unified and purposeful within anointing, Gideon finally achieves God’s complete plan.

 The final phase of Gideon’s story must, however, be accounted for as a failure.
 The next installment is Gideon’s Fall.